zmvaldiv/tracking_ENGS169/README.md

 # tracking_ENGS169
-Tracking and Visualization code for the course ENGS169 at Dartmouth College
+Tracking and Visualization submission materials for the course ENGS169 at Dartmouth College.

 Within this repository, you can find: